knownmed/topology-grapher/README.md

 This is specially useful if there is another project reading all these generated files, which needs to be built separately.*

-There are a few simple steps to follow to integrate your kafka streaming app.
+There are a few steps to follow to integrate your Kafka Streams app:

 ### 1. Create a namespace or function that invokes `generate-zip`